brewinapps/ios-maven-plugin/README.md

 40. ios.xcodeBuildParameters      Added xcodeBuildParameters parameter
 41. ios.xcodeExportOptions      Added xcodeExportOptions parameter (parameter defining values for exportOptionsPlist flag)
 42. ios.stringReplacements        (List of strings to replace while executing build)
+43. ios.targetDependencies      (List of strings, naming the target dependencies of the target)

 ### ios:deploy
 Deploys the IPA package as well as the generated dSYM.zip to HockeyApp